Australia and Vietnam

 April - May 2024

 A high-level technical symposium on Energy Transition.
-The symposium could become an annual opportunity for CEC to take stock of progress made in implementing PDP 8 and Vietnam’s energy transition commitments with a technical co-chair from the Australian Government.
+The symposium could become an annual event to take stock of progress made in implementing Vietnam’s energy transition commitments with a technical co-chair from the Australian Government.
 The Conference will provide an opportunity for government, private sector and academia to present findings and insight from their energy transition activities in Vietnam and to discuss strategies to accelerate energy implementation and effectively deliver PDP 8 implementation.

-aims to establish cooperation with the Economic Commission of the Central Committee of the Vietnamese Communist Party (CEC) and seeks to support high-level reform in the orientation of national energy development towards reliable, affordable decarbonisation.
+aims to provide information and Australian lesson learnt to the Economic Commission of the Central Committee of the Vietnamese Communist Party (CEC) and seeks to support high-level reform in the orientation of national energy development towards reliable, affordable decarbonisation.

 Summary Report for Energy Transition Policy Dialogue